-- 1. By way of these review petitions, review petitioners have sought modification/review of the order dated 28.11.2023 passed in WPS No. 1816/2019 and WPS No. 3972/2020. - 2.
-Learned counsel for the review petitioners/State submits that writ petitioners were appointed on probation for a period of two years and before the expiry of the probation period, a decision was taken to remove them from the post of Auxiliary Nurse Midwife (ANM) on the ground that though there were only 14 posts, 27 additional candidates were appointed.
-He further submits that the petitioners were not regular employees of the State Government, therefore provisions of The Chhattisgarh Civil Services (Classification, Control and Appeal) Rules, 1966 would not attract and there was no occasion for the State Government to conduct respective inquiries before passing the orders with regard to removal of the petitioners from service.
-He referred to Clause 4 of the appointment order which stipulates that "petitioners were appointed on probation for a period of two years and their services would be regularized after completion of that period".
-He further referred to Clause 9 wherein it is stated that "if any candidate is appointed on account of mistake, his/her service would be terminated in accordance with law".
+- By way of this review petition, review petitioners have sought modification/review of the order dated 28.11.2023 passed in WPS No. 6205/2019. - 2.
+Learned counsel for the review petitioner /State submits that writ petitioner was appointed on probation for a period of two years and before the expiry of the probation period, a decision was taken to remove her from the post of Auxiliary Nurse Midwife (ANM) on the ground that though there were only 14 posts, 27 additional candidates were appointed.
+He further submits that the petitioner was not regular employees of the State Government, therefore provisions of The Chhattisgarh Civil Services (Classification, Control and Appeal) Rules, 1966 would not attract and there was no occasion for the State Government to conduct inquiry before passing the orders with regard to removal of the petitioner from service.
+He referred to Clause 4 of the appointment order which stipulates that "petitioner was" appointed on probation for a period of two years and their services would be regularized after completion of that period".
+He further referred to Clause 9 wherein it is stated that "if any candidate is appointed on account" of mistake, his/her service would be terminated in accordance with law".
 He also referred to Clause 3 which states that "their appointments are temporary in nature and services can be terminated by giving one month's prior notice or one month's salary".
-He argues that these facts could not be brought before this Court when the writ petitions were being argued and subsequently disposed of.
+He argues that this facts could not be brought before this Court when the writ petition was being argued and subsequently disposed of.